EastonArcher/JavaScript-Frameworks/README.md

 ## Multi-Framework ToDo App Showcase

-This repository serves as a demonstration of a simple ToDo application implemented using distinct JavaScript frameworks.
-The project encompasses three separate implementations:
+This repository serves as a demonstration of a simple ToDo application implemented using JavaScript frameworks.
+The project currently encompasses three separate implementations:

 ## Vanilla App